iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part2.md

      in the loss history plot.
    </figcaption>

-   This discrepancy between the input and the model's output is measured by a loss function, for example the LogCosh (log of the cosh of the prediction error), which transforms it into a single numerical value: the loss value or so-called "anomaly level" that indicates how good the model can represent the current measurement and thus indirectly how far the machine is operating from its pre-trained cluster of behavioural states.
+   This discrepancy between the input STFT and the model's output STFT is measured by a loss function, for example the LogCosh (log of the cosh of the prediction error), which **transforms the *&Delta;(out-in)* into a single numerical value: the loss value** or so-called "anomaly level".
+   The loss value indicates how good the model can represent the current measurement and thus indirectly how far the machine is operating from its pre-trained cluster of behavioural states.

-   In the next part, we will return to our real-world example of the vibratory screen.
-We'll start by examining the raw data to better understand the signal itself, then convert that data to its STFT representation and feed it into the autoencoder.
-By the end, we'll have a clearer understanding of what machine learning can offer beyond the "black magic box" that it may appear to many people in the field of vibration analysis.
+   The next part will return to our real-world example of the vibratory screen.
+   We will examine the raw data to better understand the signal itself, feed it into the autoencoder and relate the loss value to the events that we can see in the raw data.
+By the end, we'll have a clearer understanding of what machine learning can offer beyond the "black magic box" that it may appear to many people.

 ---